Azure/ADX-in-a-Day-Lab1/README.md

 ```
 - Check if the count of ingestionLogs table is 93648.

-**Note:** If the count is not matching for ingestionLogs table, it means that one of the above .ingest commands have throttles or failed.
+**Note:** If the count is not matching for ingestionLogs table, it means that one of the above .ingest commands have throttled or failed.
 Please run the following command to clean ingestionLogs table
 ```
 .clear table ingestionLogs data
 ```